ballerina-platform/ballerina-dev-website/swan-lake/other/tooling-guide/intellij-idea-plugin/set-up-intellij-idea/use-intellij-plugin-features.md

 ## Viewing documentation

-You can view the documentation of a function, remote function, etc., by pressing the **Ctrl+Q** keys or by hovering over the element while pressing the **Ctrl** key.
+You can view the documentation of a function, remote method, etc., by pressing the **Ctrl+Q** keys or by hovering over the element while pressing the **Ctrl** key.

 ![Viewing documentation](/learn/images/view-documentation.gif)